 Don’t be surprised if you zip through the end of your work day with lightning speed thanks to these readily-available energy sources.

-The secret to keto pulled beef is ditching the store-bought BBQ sauce, which is packed with hefty doses of sugar.
-Pile this baby high on some cloud bread (more on this later!), top with some greens and a dollop of One Minute Mayo and you’ll be shocked this tasty lunch only clocks in under 5 net carbs.
+The secret to keto pulled beef is ditching the store-bought BBQ sauce, which is usually packed with sugar.
+Pile this baby high on some cloud bread, top with some greens and a dollop of keto mayo, and you’ll be amazed that this tasty lunch only clocks in under 5 net carbs.

 The benefits of grass-fed beef are amazing:

-- It boasts twice the amount of conjugated linoleic acid (CLA) compared to grain-fed beef.
-CLA is known for its beneficial preventative effects as well as treatment for several diseases like obesity, diabetes and cancer[*].
+- It boasts twice the amount of conjugated linoleic acid (CLA) than grain-fed beef.
+CLA is known for its beneficial preventative effects as well as treatment for several diseases like obesity, diabetes, and cancer[*].

 There’s no need to skip the backyard BBQ to stay in ketosis.
-This recipe replaces those stale hamburger buns with seasoned portobello mushroom caps for your juicy burger’s throne.
+This recipe, made with grass-fed ground beef, replaces those stale hamburger buns with seasoned portobello mushroom caps for your juicy burger’s throne.

-Portobello mushrooms contain two types of dietary fiber (beta-glucans and chitin), which each play an important role in helping you manage your weight.
-With these dietary fibers, your satiety goes up and your appetite does down.
+Portobello mushrooms contain two types of dietary fiber: beta-glucans and chitin.
+Each plays an important role in helping you manage your weight[*].
+With these dietary fibers, your satiety goes up, and your appetite goes down.

-As an added bonus, one portobello mushroom is more potassium-rich than a banana (for way less carbs and sugar!).
-This may help you with any ketosis side effects (aka keto flu) you may be suffering from before you’re keto-adapted.
+As an added bonus, one portobello mushroom is more potassium-rich than a banana (for fewer carbs and sugar).
+This may help you with any ketosis side effects (aka keto flu) you may suffer from before you’ve keto-adapted.

-Who says you have to give up enchiladas on keto?
+Who says you have to give up your favorite Mexican dishes, like enchiladas or tacos while on keto?

-If you’re wondering if rice low-carb friendly, the answer may seem obvious at first glance, but it’s kind of complicated as we discussed in this blog post.
+If you’re wondering if rice low-carb friendly, the answer may seem obvious at first glance, but it’s kind of complicated.

-You can never go wrong with a solid meatloaf — it’s one of those lunches you drool about at your desk waiting for.
+You can never go wrong with a solid meatloaf — it’s one of those low-carb recipes you dream about at your desk.

-Satisfying and easy to make in batches to freeze and reheat during the week, this chili recipe is a standard and clocks in at 5 net carbs for a whole cup.
-And you should also know you can make the whole shebang in one pot so cleanup is a breeze for six servings worth of goodness.
+Satisfying and easy to make in batches to freeze and reheat during the week, this chili recipe is a classic and clocks in at 5 net carbs for a whole cup.
+You can make the whole thing in one pot, so cleanup is a breeze for six servings worth of goodness.